shameekagarwal/Data-Structures-and-Algorithms/Java Data Structures & Algorithms/Linked Lists/Remove Nth Node From End of List.md

 - https://leetcode.com/problems/remove-nth-node-from-end-of-list/
 - checking for boundary conditions - what if n = size of list etc is key
+- remember the two pointer technique used here

 # Solution